-Baked Cloud Eggs is a recent Instagram food trend.
+Baked Cloud Eggs are a fun breakfast or brunch recipe.
 Egg whites are whipped to a meringue state so that they resemble clouds and are then topped with the yolk.
-It’s a fun way to serve eggs for breakfast or brunch.
+This version is flavored with chives and Parmesan cheese for a savory egg dish.

 Have you tried cloud eggs yet?
 Curiosity got the best of me when I saw images of these trending on Instagram.
 I’m not the only one who fantasized about tasting a cloud as a kid, right?